Everything you need to know about Kurt Weill’s Street Scene in one place, right here!

 What is this production like?

 Traditionally, Street Scene is set on the street and steps outside the tenement house.
 However, in our new production by Matthew Eberhardt (designed by Francis O’Connor), the inside of the building with its many staircases, stairwells and hallways is all on view to the audience.
 This four-storey towering maze represents the literal and emotional claustrophobia that the residents feel, and also allows each family to have their own apartment door – and therefore physical space – within the set.
-See some reference images below.

 Who was the composer?